 What’s a warehouse manager to do?
 Consider a flex labor strategy.
 That means designing your operations to be managed by a few core, full-time employees, then scale up at peak times (daily and/or seasonally) with part-time or temporary labor to handle periods of high demand.

 Key to making flex labor work, however, is automation.
-With an automated storage and retrieval system (ASRS) in place—such as horizontal or vertical carousels, vertical lift modules (VLMs) or vertical lift modules (VBMs)—you can gain a dramatic uptick in worker productivity for higher throughput with fewer associates.
+With an automated storage and retrieval system (ASRS) in place—such as Vertical Buffer Modules, Vertical Lift Modules, Vertical Carousel Modules or Horizonal Carousel Modules—you can gain a dramatic uptick in worker productivity for higher throughput with fewer associates.

 Realize a Productivity Boost with Automation